XTITAN47/FairShare/README.md

 - Generate optimal settlement plans to minimize the number of transactions
 - Real-time updates using Socket.io
 - Expense analytics with charts and visualizations
+- Access on local network for sharing with friends

 ## Graph Algorithms Used